 Sweet Annie makes the most fabulously fragrant and easy flower crowns!
 She’s also an exquisite filler in both fresh and dry arrangements.
 Her deep green, fern-like foliage quickly grows 4 to 6 feet tall, even in poor soil and partial sun.
 She is sweetly fragrant, like so many of her cousins in the sage family, remaining so for years in dry arrangements and wreaths.
 Enjoy our blog with the crown tutorial!
-We harvest her branches for such things from late July through September and harvest her just before flower for optimum fragrance in dry arrangements.
+We harvest her branches for such things from late July through September.

 Readily re-seeding herself, our sweet annie patch is well outside our vegetable gardens in a place she can keep her own company for years!